rishu123456/rishu123456/README.md

 - 💬 Ask me about JavaScript, React, TypeScript, DSA and Computer Engineering
 - 📫 How to reach me: rishu25112001@gmail.com
 - 😄 Pronouns: Mr.
-- ⚡ Fun fact: Really interted into building scalable product from scratch and learn new tachnologies.
+- ⚡ Fun fact: Really interested into building scalable product from scratch and learn new tachnologies.